aymaneatigui/Frontend-Practice/results-summary/Readme.md

 ### Useful resources

-- [ChatGPT](https://chat.openai.com/) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
 - [MDN](https://developer.mozilla.org/) - This is an amazing documenting Web platform.
 I'd recommend it to anyone still learning Web Development.